Connell Resources Asphalt Plant: Case Summary & Court Findings

 A two-year battle over toxic-chemical setbacks, zoning authority, and neighborhood health ends with a complete court victory for Wellington residents and the Board of Trustees.

 Wellington’s Planning Commission approved Connell’s site plan 6-1 on June 5, 2023.
-However, Wellington residents Ayla and Ben Leistikow, who live near the proposed site, filed an appeal alleging multiple land use code violations, chiefly that the Planning Commission had misapplied setback rules governing facilities that “produce or curate” toxic chemicals.
-Under Wellington’s code, such operations require a 2,640-foot setback from residential areas; the Board of Adjustment had only approved one of the two variances down from 1,000 feet to 800 feet.
+However, Wellington residents Ayla and Ben Leistikow filed an appeal alleging multiple land use code violations — chiefly that the Planning Commission had misapplied setback rules governing facilities that “produce or curate” toxic chemicals.
+Under Wellington’s code, such operations require a 2,640-foot setback from residential areas; the Board of Adjustment had only approved a variance down from 1,000 feet to 800 feet.

 The central legal dispute came down to a few words in Wellington’s Land Use Code: does an asphalt mixing plant “produce or curate” toxic chemicals?
-Connell argued it does not, raw materials arrive by truck, and only non-hazardous asphalt exits the facility.
-Opponents contended that burning industrial quantities of natural gas to dry aggregates produces and emits toxic exhaust compounds, making the 2,640-foot standard plainly applicable.
+Connell argued it does not — raw materials arrive by truck and only non-hazardous asphalt exits.
+Opponents contended that burning industrial quantities of natural gas to dry aggregates produces and emits toxic exhaust compounds, making the 2,640-foot standard applicable.

-After more than three hours of debate, the Board of Trustees voted 4-3 on August 23, 2023 to reverse the Planning Commission’s approval, siding with the Leistikows.
+After more than three hours of debate, the Board of Trustees voted 4-3 on August 23, 2023 to reverse the Planning Commission’s approval.
 Connell Resources sued the Board in September 2023.
 In July 2024, Judge Stephen Jouard of the Larimer County District Court upheld the Board’s decision, ruling the code provisions were neither vague nor misapplied.

 Hundreds of residents pack the Leeper Center.
 Ayla Leistikow begins organizing neighbors; the commission delays its vote to hear extended public testimony against the plant.

-The commission approves Connell’s plan with an 800-foot setback variance, incorrectly treating the other setback, 2,640 ft, as non-reviewable.
+The commission approves Connell’s plan with an 800-foot setback variance, incorrectly treating the 2,640-ft setback as non-reviewable.

 After a three-hour debate, Trustees Macdonald, Wiegand, Tietz, and Gaiter vote to overturn the Planning Commission, requiring the 2,640-foot toxic-chemical setback.
-Connell’s 35-acre parcel — roughly 1,250 × 1,250 feet — cannot accommodate that setback.
+Connell’s 35-acre parcel cannot accommodate that setback.

 Connell sues in Larimer County District Court, alleging the Board exceeded its jurisdiction, acted arbitrarily, and misread the Land Use Code.
-Case No. 2023CV30781 filed against the Wellington Board of Trustees.
+Case No. 2023CV30781.

-Judge Stephen Jouard rules the Board acted within its authority, the Planning Commission erred as a matter of law in approving the siteplan without considering the 2,640 ft setback, and the code provisions are sufficiently clear to meet due-process standards.
-Connell signals it is exploring an appeal.
+Judge Stephen Jouard rules the Board acted within its authority, the Planning Commission erred as a matter of law, and the code provisions are sufficiently clear to meet due-process standards.

 - Ashley Macdonald, Mayor Pro-Tem